heterodb/pg-strom/docker/README.md

 # PG-Strom Experimental Dockerfile Documentation

 It is possible to run PG-Strom in a Docker container where CUDA is enabled.
-This is an experimental Dockerfile that you can try to run on your own system.
-There is a good possibility that this Dockerfile will NOT work on your own system as-is.
-This Dockerfile was tested originally using WSL2 Ubuntu on Windows 11, but should, in theory, work on any CUDA-enabled container runtime.
+This is an **experimental** Dockerfile that you can try to run on your own system.

 ## System Requirements